-- Reheat the iOpener and apply it to the top edge of the Surface's screen for two minutes. - instructions to avoid overheating. - A hair dryer, heat gun, or hot plate may also be used for more heat, but be careful not to overheat the Surface-the screen and internal battery are susceptible to heat damage.
+- Reheat the iOpener and apply it to the top edge of the Surface's screen for two minutes. - The adhesive is thickest along this edge, and you may need to reheat and reapply the iOpener several times to get the Surface warm enough.
+Follow the iOpener instructions to avoid overheating. - A hair dryer, heat gun, or hot plate may also be used for more heat, but be careful not to overheat the Surface-the screen and internal battery are susceptible to heat damage.